US STOCKS-Rally drives S&P 500 to highest close since May 3

 Sentiment also got a boost on Friday after the French daily Le Monde reported that euro-zone governments and the ECB are preparing to take action to bring down borrowing costs for Spain and Italy.
 [ID: nL6E8IRBC2]

-In contrast to the broad market's buoyant performance, Facebook Inc shares tumbled to an all-time low of $22.28 a day after the social media company reported a drastic slowdown in revenue growth.
-Facebook had also failed to offer financial forecasts to quell fears about its ability to boost advertising growth.
-On Friday, the stock ended at $23.71, down 11.7 percent.
+Facebook Inc shares tumbled to an all-time low of $22.28 a day after the social media company reported a drastic slowdown in revenue growth and failed to offer financial forecasts to quell fears about its ability to boost advertising growth.
+The stock ended at $23.71, down 11.7 percent.

 On the flip side, Merck & Co was among companies giving the biggest boost to the Dow after the drugmaker reported better-than-expected quarterly earnings, with strong sales growth of its vaccines and treatments for diabetes and HIV.
 The stock rose 4 percent to $45.08.